Extrajudicial killings and forced disappearances in the Philippines: 2008 US Department of State report

-In March 2008, the US Department of State reported that "arbitrary, unlawful arrests and extrajudicial and political killings continued to be a major problem in the Philippines in 2007.
-Washington stated that "many of these killings went unsolved and unpunished despite intensified efforts of the government to investigate and prosecute these cases."
+In March 2008, the United States Department of State reported that "arbitrary, unlawful arrests and extrajudicial and political killings continued to be a major problem in the Philippines in 2007."
+It also stated that "many of these killings went unsolved and unpunished despite intensified efforts of the government to investigate and prosecute these cases."

 Maguindanao massacre

 Symbolic 'Impuni-tree' planted for 3rd anniversary of Maguindanao massacre (University of the Philippines College of Mass Communication, UP Diliman).

-In the Maguindanao massacre in the Philippines on November 23, 2009, 57 people were killed while en route to file an electoral certificate of candidacy for Esmael Mangudadatu, vice mayor of Buluan town, in upcoming gubernatorial elections for Maguindanao province.
+In the Maguindanao massacre in the Philippines on November 23, 2009, 57 people were killed while en route to file an electoral certificate of candidacy for Esmael Mangudadatu, vice mayor of Buluan, in the upcoming gubernatorial elections for Maguindanao province.
 The dead included Mangudadatu's wife, his two sisters, journalists, lawyers, aides, and motorists who were witnesses.
-At least 198 suspects were charged with murder, including incumbent governor Andal Ampatuan Sr., and his son, Andal Ampatuan Jr. who was to be a candidate to succeed him.
-On November 16, 2010, the international non-governmental organization Human Rights Watch issued a 96-page report titled "They Own the People," charting the Ampatuans’ rise to power, including their use of violence to expand their control and eliminate threats to the family's rule.
+At least 198 suspects were charged with murder, including incumbent governor Andal Ampatuan Sr. and his son, Andal Ampatuan Jr., who was to be a candidate to succeed him.
+On November 16, 2010, the international non-governmental organization Human Rights Watch issued a 96-page report titled "They Own the People," which documented the Ampatuans' rise to power, including their use of violence to expand their control and eliminate threats to the family's rule.

-Duterte's War on Drugs
+Rodrigo Duterte's war on drugs

-President Rodrigo Duterte won the 2016 Philippine presidential election on promises of killing those engaged in crime and illegal drugs.
-He reiterated these threats during his term in office.
-On July 3, 2016, the Philippine National Police said they had killed 30 alleged drug dealers since Duterte was sworn in as president on June 30.
-They later stated they had killed 103 suspects between May 10 and July 7.
+President Rodrigo Duterte won the 2016 Philippine presidential election after campaigning on promises to kill people involved in crime and illegal drugs.
+He reiterated such statements during his term in office.
+On July 3, 2016, the Philippine National Police said that its officers had killed 30 alleged drug dealers since Duterte was sworn in as president on June 30.
+The police later stated that they had killed 103 suspects between May 10 and July 7.

-On August 26, 2016, the official death total reached 2,000.
-Official records from the Philippine Drug Enforcement Agency give the number of deaths from July 2016 to May 2022 from the anti-drug campaign as over 6,200.
-Human rights groups have put the number of killings at 30,000, including vigilante-style killings.
+On August 26, 2016, the reported official death toll reached 2,000.
+Official records from the Philippine Drug Enforcement Agency put the number of deaths from the anti-drug campaign between July 2016 and May 2022 at more than 6,200.
+Human rights groups have estimated the number of killings at 30,000, including vigilante-style killings.

-The Philippine National Police and Interpol arrested Duterte on March 11, 2025, to face charges of crimes against humanity related to extrajudicial killings during the Philippine drug war.
-Duterte will be tried by the International Criminal Court at the Hague.
+The Philippine National Police and Interpol arrested Duterte on March 11, 2025, in connection with charges of crimes against humanity related to extrajudicial killings during the Philippine drug war.
+Duterte was subsequently brought before the International Criminal Court in The Hague.